ashita03/LLM-SmartATS/README.md

 # Smart Applications - using Google Gemini

-Smart Applications is a Streamlit-based web application designed to help job seekers improve their resumes and generate professional cover letters using AI.
-This project allows users to upload their resumes and receive actionable feedback for resume improvement or generate a customized cover letter for specific job applications.
+Smart Applications is a Streamlit-based web application designed to help job seekers improve their resumes, generate professional cover letters using AI and draft emails to get their profiles noticed.
+This project allows users to upload resumes and receive actionable feedback for resume improvement or generate a customized cover letter for specific job applications or generate email that can be shot to anybody in the company you are looking to apply to.

 ## Features